2025 WaSHINGTOn State Legislative Session

 (Southwest Seattle)

-Representative Emily Alvarado, Vice Chair, Local Government Committee
+Representative Emily Alvarado, Vice Chair, Housing and Local Government Committees

-Senator Joe Nguyen, Chair, Environment, Energy & Technology Committee37th Legislative District
+Senator Joe Nguyen, Chair, Environment, Energy & Technology Committee; Vice Chair, Ways & Means Committee37th Legislative District

 (Southeast Seattle)

-Senator Rebecca Saldaña, Chair, Labor & Commerce Committee
+Senator Rebecca Saldaña, Vice Chair, Labor & Commerce Committee

 Representative Sharon Tomiko Santos, Chair, Education Committee